I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 Is HeyGen worth the price?

 HeyGen offers competitive pricing for photorealistic video generation, with plans starting at $24 per month.
 It is worth it for teams producing marketing videos, sales outreach, or video localization at scale.
-For real-time interactive use cases with high session volumes, per-minute costs add up quickly, making alternatives like MascotBot more cost-effective for interactive sessions.
+For real-time interactive use cases with high session volumes, per-minute costs add up quickly, making alternatives like Mascotbot more cost-effective for interactive sessions.

 What is the cheapest HeyGen alternative with real-time capabilities?

-MascotBot offers real-time avatar capabilities at approximately $0.04 per minute, compared to HeyGen's $0.10-0.20 per minute.
-MascotBot achieves lower costs through client-side Rive animation rather than server-side video generation, making it 3-5x cheaper for interactive use cases while delivering sub-500ms response times.
+Mascotbot offers real-time avatar capabilities at approximately $0.04 per minute, compared to HeyGen's $0.10-0.20 per minute.
+Mascotbot achieves lower costs through client-side Rive animation rather than server-side video generation, making it 3-5x cheaper for interactive use cases while delivering sub-500ms response times.

 Does HeyGen support real-time interactive conversations?

 HeyGen offers a LiveAvatar feature for interactive conversations, but with higher latency of 2-5 seconds compared to purpose-built real-time platforms.
-For sub-second interactive conversations needed in kiosks, customer support, or live events, consider real-time alternatives like MascotBot with sub-500ms latency or D-ID's streaming API.
+For sub-second interactive conversations needed in kiosks, customer support, or live events, consider real-time alternatives like Mascotbot with sub-500ms latency or D-ID's streaming API.

 What is the difference between 2D and photorealistic avatars?

 Photorealistic avatars like HeyGen, D-ID, and Synthesia generate video of human-like faces using AI video synthesis on a server.
-2D animated avatars like MascotBot use vector-based animation engines such as Rive to render stylized characters in real time on the client device.
+2D animated avatars like Mascotbot use vector-based animation engines such as Rive to render stylized characters in real time on the client device.
 Photorealistic excels at realism for pre-recorded content.
 2D excels at brand customization, lower latency, lower cost, and avoiding the uncanny valley effect.